 13. Basel Has Awesome Street Art

 One doesn’t come to Switzerland and often thinks of street art, but when in Basel, make sure to take an Urban Art Tour to find the hidden gems around the city.
-It wasn’t until our guide Nina pointed out the Invader tags around town that we started to notice all the stylishly situated street art in town.
-Invader is world-famous for his Space Invader tiles that have been seen everywhere from the bottom of the sea to space.
+It wasn’t until our guide Nina pointed out the Invader tags (which are depictions of the space invaders from the 1980s video game) around town that we started to notice all the stylishly situated street art in town.
+Invader is world-famous for his Space Invader tiles that have been seen everywhere from the bottom of the sea to outer space.

 14. Basel Has Fantastic Museums

 Dave and I didn’t use to hit up many museums during our travels and we were definitely missing out.
 Now that we have slowed down a bit (and maybe have become a bit more cultured?) we are starting to go inside to appreciate artists from the past and present.
-We couldn’t get enough of the Kunstmuseum Basel and if we had more time, we would have whiled away an entire day exploring the likes of Cezzane and Gauguin, Van Gough, and Picasso.
-See what’s on at the Khunstmuseum on their website.
+We couldn’t get enough of the Kunstmuseum Basel and if we had more time, we would have whiled away an entire day exploring the likes of Cézzane and Gauguin, van Gough, and Picasso.
+See what’s on at the Kunstmuseum on their website.

 15. Basel Also Has the Smallest Museum in the World